PaulMamps/kaldi-hugo-cms-template/site/content/products.md

 ---
-title: Our Coffee
+title: Lotto & Games
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
-heading: What we offer
+heading: Lottery Games
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  PCSOLotto.Online is the ultimate spot for everyone who want to know how to play the PCSO lotto games...
+    Find out all about the many exciting lotto games offered by the PCSO...
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg